Concert

 Gubaidulina / Bruckner

 The composer Sofia Gubaidulina who died in March 2025 once admitted: “while I am composing, I pray”.
-The intensely fragile music of her Concerto for Viola and Orchestra oscillates between “down-to-earthness” and “heavenly aspiration”.
-Sir Antonio Pappano presents the work with ‘his’ London Symphony Orchestra along with the unfinished Ninth Symphony by Anton Bruckner.
+The heightened intensity of her Concerto for Viola and Orchestra oscillates between “down-to-earthness” and “heavenly aspiration”.
+Sir Antonio Pappano presents the work with ‘his’ London Symphony Orchestra along with the unfinished 9th Symphony by Anton Bruckner.
 Its dedication to “dear God” indicates what Bruckner was attempting to express in music that was literally composed on his deathbed: a confrontation with the “ultimate questions” in the style of a monumental “sinfonia da chiesa”.

 Work introduction